-Section

-I

 IMPOUNDING, IMPOUNDMENT

 Animals

 Classified dogs; impoundment; threat to public safety 6-42

 Impoundment of animals 6-10

 Redemption of impounded animal 6-11

 INSPECTIONS

 Businesses

 Pawnbrokers and secondary metals dealers

 Records open to law enforcement and code enforcement in-

 spection; retaining 10-88, 10-94

 Land development regulations

 Road construction and design standards A-8-22

 Mobile homes and mobile home parks 22-30

-${f L}$

 LAND DEVELOPMENT REGULATIONS (Appendix A)

-Administrative subdivision filing and platting requirements, review procedures
+Administrative subdivision filing and platting requirements, review

+procedures

 Application requirements A-4-3

 Certificate of approval A-4-6

 Certificate of approval, Grady County health department A-4-7

 Fees A-4-2

 Filing A-4-1

 Monuments A-4-1(a)

 Plat requirements A-4-4

 Review and approvals A-4-5

 Amendments A-10-1

 Authority A-1-2

 Definitions A-2-1

 Effective date A-14-1

 General requirements and standards

 Building and lot sales A-3-16

 Community water system A-3-20

 Conformance to standards A-3-1

 Corner lots A-3-11

 Double frontage lot A-3-12

 Exemptions A-3-18

 Lot elevation A-3-8

-Lot, flag.
-A-3-6
+Lot, flag A-3-6

 Lot frontage/access A-3-7

 Lot size A-3-9

-A AND DEVELOPMENT DECLIN ATTIONS (A Section
+Section

 LAND DEVELOPMENT REGULATIONS (Appendix A) (Cont'd.)
-A 2 10

 Lot width A-3-10

 Plats required A-3-2

 Public street access A-3-5

 Recording of plats A-3-3

 Re-subdivision A-3-17

-Screening.
-A-3-13
+Screening A-3-13

 Setbacks A-3-14

 Street, easement acceptance A-3-4

 Subdivision, driveway A-3-19

 Suitability of land A-3-15

 Jurisdiction A-1-3

-Major subdivision filing and platting requirements, review procedures
+Major subdivision filing and platting requirements, review proce-

+dures

 Bonds and requirements A-6-9

 Certificates of final plat approval A-6-8

 Certificates of preliminary plat approval A-6-4

 Construction of the subdivision A-6-5

 Final plat procedure A-6-6

 Final plat requirements A-6-7

 Pre-development review A-6-1

 Preliminary plat procedure A-6-2

 Preliminary plat requirements A-6-3

-Major subdivision public improvements 1100
+Major subdivision public improvements

 General A-7-1

 Installation of utilities and drainage A-7-7

 Monuments A-7-5

 Storm drainage A-7-6

 Street name signs A-7-3

-Streets A-7-3

-A-7-2 A-7-4
+Streets A-7-2

 Traffic control signs A-7-4

+Minor subdivision filing and platting requirements, review proce-

+dures

 Application requirements A-5-6

 Fees A-5-5

 Filing A-5-3

-General A-5-3 A-5-1
+General A-5-1

-Monuments A-5-1 A-5-4
+Monuments A-5-4

-A-5-4 A-5-9

-Planning commission certificate
+Planning commission certificate A-5-9

 Plat requirements A-5-7

 Pre-development review.
 A-5-2

+A-5-8

-Review and approvals A-5-8
+Review and approvals A-3-8 A-1-4

 Purpose and intent A-1-4